 It has always been frustrating how these two words have been ill-defined and interchanged in the workplace.
-The confusion over their definitions has added to the cynicism with which they are greeted and acts as an impediment to their beneficial application.
+The confusion over their definitions has added to the cynicism with which they are greeted in organisations and acts as a barrier to their beneficial application.

 While differing contexts and needs determine variations in definition, complicated definitions are ultimately unhelpful and only serve to confuse people.
 Simple definitions with clarity and are most likely to elicit action.

-Accordingly, I’d like to distill multiple definitions into simple, broad terms and add a few simple rules of thumb.
+Therefore, I’d like to distill multiple definitions into simple terms.

-“Innovation is applying that creative something to add value.”
+“Innovation is applying that creation to produce demonstrable value.”

-It is only through application and value adding can creative output become an innovation.
+It is only through application and often value adding can creative output become an innovation.

-Not all creative output will add value, so creativity is not a guarantee of innovation.
+Not all creative output will add value.
+Creativity is no guarantee of innovation.
 Organisations needs “idea-creativity” because the development of new ideas and concepts that are developed for “a purpose” have objective value.

-1) It wastes time and stops people from moving to action in the form of the experimenting, proto-typing and probing required to uncover new value, and 2) the very nature of creation indicates whatever is produced is new, so how therefore can it be appropriately categorised with any foresight?
+1) It wastes time and stops people from moving to action in the form of the experimenting, testing and proto-typing required to uncover new value, and 2) the very nature of creation indicates whatever is produced is new, so how therefore can it be appropriately defined and categorised with foresight?

-Many people argue endlessly about the definitions of creativity and innovation and when this happens more mental energy goes into this, than into the generation of value adding ideas.
-Debate on the exact definition is unhelpful and acts as a fallback position that simply provides an excuse for a lack of action.
+Many people argue endlessly about the definitions and when this happens more mental energy goes into this, than into the generation of value adding ideas.
+Debate on an exact definition can be unhelpful and only serves to delay movement to action!.

-Organisations should take the hint, “Create” and “Innovate” are both verbs and if you’re still talking about them, you’re not doing them.
+Create and Innovate are both verbs and if you’re still talking about them, you’re not doing them …